SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 This will be stamped with 'nonUrgent' if the respective software type of the device requires an update.

 > [!NOTE]
-> If the HealthStatus is showing as 'offline' against a sub-set of device software types, these will be excluded from software updates.
+> If the HealthStatus shows as being 'offline' against a subset of device software types, they will be excluded from being updated.

 > **Id:**
 The identification of the Teams Phone device.